Wednesday, June 26, 2024

 Last two 200s: 34 and 32 seconds respectively

 Alison had raced on Friday before, so she only did the first two 200s.
 A 62-year-old teammate (Bruce) ran with us, and he's a fast sprinter.
 He did the last 200 meters in like 31 seconds, made it look easy.
 I feel really lucky that I get to benefit from Lorraine's workouts (which she gets from her coach), and the push I get executing the workout from her and, this past Sunday, Bruce.
 He ran at Penn Relays in the 4x4 relay, and ran really strong, like 1:01 or so for his 400 leg.
-He's an inspiration--looks and moves much younger than 62, and he is a really strong athlete.
+He's a really strong athlete.

 This Sunday is the meet.
 I will only run the 400 meters.
 I'm excited and nervous.
 I really hope my hamstring allows another strong race!
 I'd love to improve my time (which is still the time from my one and only official race on June 2-- 1:03.35).